 Until vaccines are widely available, it remains important to take steps to protect yourself, your loved ones and our community against COVID-19.
 This includes staying home as much as possible, keep two metres (six feet) distance from others, wearing your mask and washing your hands often.

 Follow along with the rollout of the COVID-19 vaccine in Algoma, by visiting our Algoma COVID-19 Immunization Tracker page.
 Find out how many doses have been administered so far, along with the numbers on who has received first and second doses.

 For questions specifically related to the vaccine itself you can also call Ontario’s Vaccine Information phone line: 1-888-999-6488

 Throughout the planning process Algoma Public Health has been working closely with its community partners across multiple sectors to ensure a safe and coordinated rollout of the COVID-19 vaccine to Algoma-area residents.
-We have been working with representatives from: Ontario Health North, Algoma Ontario Health Team, Algoma’s Family Health Teams and nurse practitioner-led clinics, each of Algoma’s four hospitals, Algoma’s 21 municipalities, health partners from First Nation communities and health organizations, each of Algoma’s Long-Term Care and Retirement Homes and UIIP participating pharmacies.
+We have been working with representatives from: Ontario Health North, Algoma Ontario Health Team, Algoma’s Family Health Teams and nurse practitioner-led clinics, each of Algoma’s four hospitals, Algoma’s 21 municipalities, health partners from Indigenous communities and health organizations, each of Algoma’s Long-Term Care and Retirement Homes and UIIP participating pharmacies.